NERDStack/nerdstack.github.io/index.md

+![A helpful example of what a nerd may look like](./images/nerd_logo_200x300.png)

 # Welcome to NERD Stack!

-![A helpful example of what a nerd may look like](./images/nerd_logo_200x300.png)

-NERD Stack is opinionated tooling for full-stack and cloud-hosted web applications.
-It lowers the barrier of entry for developing and deploying an industry-proven web stack.
+NERD Stack is an revolutionary stack that provides a great starting point for building rock-solid web apps using cutting-edge technologies.

 NERD builds on four proven technologies to rapidly build applications: